 - part of a domestic animal business or applicable organisation, or

-- a dogs that has undergone training, or
+- a dogs that has undergone training by an approved dog obedience training organisation, or

 Applicable organisations are:

 - Feline Control Council (Victoria) Inc.